-Chewing is a natural habit in puppies and dogs.
+Encourage the natural habit: Chewing is a natural habit in puppies and dogs.
 If dogs are provided with natural dog treats to chew on, they receive the necessary nutrients like calcium boost which is extremely important during the growth years of your puppy.
 This natural behaviour in dogs should be appropriately channelled and encouraged by long-lasting chews.

-It is not an unusual thing for puppies to have stinky breath.
+Eradicate bad breath: It is not an unusual thing for puppies to have stinky breath.
 The reason behind this is bacteria build-up inside the mouth.
 Brushing their teeth regularly is a good option to keep bacteria and germs away from their mouth but your pooch may not entertain it on an everyday basis.
 Hence dental chews are one of the most popular forms of doggie treats which can help prevent foul mouth odours.
 Breath fresheners are a component found in most dental treats and are specially formulated to eliminate bad breath.
 Dental chews that are hard, long and require a lot of chewing time helps remove unwanted substances from the teeth of puppies.
 If the problem of bad breath is neglected, it may lead to gastrointestinal problems and if further left untreated, germs and bacteria may enter the bloodstream and cause cardiovascular issues.

-Puppies need proper exercise for maintaining both their mental and physical health.
+Stimulate mental health: Puppies need proper exercise for maintaining both their mental and physical health.
 Chewing is a great way to keep your doggo’s mind occupied, kill their boredom and keep them engaged for long hours as it involves immense concentration and brainpower.
 Moreover, it’s always better for your puppy to work hard on dental treats rather than destroying your expensive shoes, sofas and pillows!

-Dogs who chew actively, encounter less build-up of plaque and tartar in their mouth.
+Remove plaque and tartar: Dogs who chew actively, encounter less build-up of plaque and tartar in their mouth.
 Some dog dental treats help reduce plaque by 70%.
 Therefore, providing your pets with the correct dental chew not only helps control the problems of plaque and tartar but also make their jaws strong while keeping them engaged.

 When dogs and puppies chew or gnaw for a long time, an increased amount of saliva is produced which is released in the mouth due to the stimulation of salivary glands.
 The saliva which is produced consists of antibacterial and antifungal properties which when combined with the scrubbing effect from a dog chew help control the formation of plaque and tartar and prevent further development of other periodontal diseases.

-If the chews are edible, then choose a chew or treat that will please their taste and palate and not upset their tummy.
+Palate and Taste: If the chews are edible, then choose a chew or treat that will please their taste and palate and not upset their tummy.
 For dogs that are sensitive and allergic to gluten or grain, cheese-based treats suit the best.

-Check the label and the fine print on the product for the manufacture and expiry dates, ingredients and feeding guide before purchasing it.
+Label and instructions: Check the label and the fine print on the product for the manufacture and expiry dates, ingredients and feeding guide before purchasing it.
 Read the packaging and look for terms like natural, grain-free, gluten-free human-grade, preservative-free etc.

-Opt for a chew that is appropriate for your dog’s life stage, size and breed.
+Size and age: Opt for a chew that is appropriate for your dog’s life stage, size and breed.
 Smaller dogs won’t be able to chew on large-sized treats and puppies require different kinds of chews to help them with teething.
 Similarly, senior dogs require softer chews as their jaws and gums go weak with age.
 Thus, keeping the size, age and breed of your dog in mind are important.

 Chewing is very beneficial for puppies as well as dogs of all ages.
 It allows them to exercise their natural instincts, enhances their mental health and promotes dental hygiene.
 The types of chews provided to your little ones must be based on size, age and chewing habits.
-Puppy treats or dog snacks are available in an assortment of varieties, textures, shapes and sizes like Dogsee’s 100% natural dog chews.
+Puppy treats or dog snacks are available in an assortment of varieties, textures, shapes and sizes like Dogsee Chew 100% natural dog treats.
 Most small-sized and soft treats can be quickly finished by your furball but the long and extra-hard ones demand longer chew time which ultimately helps maintain your pup’s overall dental health and also keeps him/her engaged.